SQLThomas/Conferences/Join2018/Geospatial/README.md

+Thank you again for attending my session.
-To replay what I demoed from my script, you need to prepare the following:
+To replay what I demoed with my script, you need to prepare the following:

 * A database named Spatial1
-Here, you can create a playground with basic shapes by running the commented CREATE and INSERT statements
+Here, you can create a playground with basic shapes by running the commented CREATE and INSERT statements.

 * A database named Spatial2
-Download the polish administrative shapefiles from http://www.diva-gis.org/gdata and import them into the database, using the Shape2SQL tool from https://www.sharpgis.net/page/SQL-Server-2008-Spatial-Tools
+Download the polish administrative shapefiles from http://www.diva-gis.org/gdata and import them into the database, using the Shape2SQL tool from https://www.sharpgis.net/page/SQL-Server-2008-Spatial-Tools (hope it works for you).